Holusion/holusion.com/_content_dev/en/toolbox/packaging/index.md

 Archive content **must be identified by one of the following methods for the upload to be valid :
 (once one element is valid, the following ones will be ignored)

-1. have a **package.json** file in root folder with:
+1. Have a **package.json** file in root folder with:
     1. a ```start``` field with the exec command.
     2. a ```script:start```  field with the exec command.
     3. a ```bin``` with a single file's path relative to package.json.
     4. a ```main``` field with a single file's path relative to package.json.
-3. have only one file in root folder.
+3. Have only one file in root folder.
 May also have subfolders.

 **file** requirements need to be binaries or scripts with a [shebang](https://fr.wikipedia.org/wiki/Shebang) header. minimal package.json file :